jellywiz/React-Solo-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for motivating me to build this beautiful project
+- I would like to thank Microverse for motivating me to build this beautiful project
+- I would like to thank Nelson Sakwa on Behance for the [Original design idea](https://www.behance.net/sakwadesignstudio).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>